MIC-DKFZ/nnUNet/readme.md

 directory (RESULTS_FOLDER/nnUNet/CONFIGURATION/TaskXXX_MYTASK/TRAINER_CLASS_NAME__PLANS_FILE_IDENTIFIER/postprocessing.json or
 RESULTS_FOLDER/nnUNet/ensembles/TaskXXX_MYTASK/ensemble_X__Y__Z--X__Y__Z/postprocessing.json).
 You can also choose to not provide a file (simply omit -pp) and nnU-Net will not run postprocessing.

+Note that per default, inference will be done with all available folds.
+We very strongly recommend you use all 5 folds.
+Thus, all 5 folds must have been trained prior to running inference.
+The list of available folds nnU-Net found will be printed at the start of the inference.

 ## How to run inference with pretrained models
 TODO, depends on how I upload the models